Mumbai Indians Fret Over Form of Young India Players in DY Patil T20 With IPL 2025 in the Horizon - Cricxtasy

 Both batters should have scored big but failed to make an impact again.

-Mumbai Indians (MI) batters, Naman Dhir and Robin Minz, registered low scores in the DY Patil T20 fixture between Income Tax and Reliance Industries Limited in Navi Mumbai.
+Mumbai Indians (MI) batters Naman Dhir and Robin Minz, registered low scores in the DY Patil T20 fixture between Income Tax and Reliance Industries Limited.
 Both batters should have scored big but failed to make an impact again.

-These two batters should have contributed more as they prepare for the upcoming IPL 2025, for they will play a significant role for MI.
-Both are expected to play in the main team right from the start, so MI would want him to regain their form as quickly as possible.
+These two batters should have contributed more as they prepare for the upcoming Indian Premier League (IPL) season.
+They are expected to play a significant role for MI.
+Both may play in the main team right from the start, so MI would want them to regain their form as quickly as possible.

-These two matches must have concerned the five-time champions, who put massive trust in them during the IPL 2025 auction.
+These two matches must have concerned the five-time champions, who put massive trust in them during the mega auction.
 Undoubtedly, Naman and Robin are talented batters, but they must convert their talent into performances and contribute heavily to the team’s cause in such local tournaments.

 Naman Dhir was among the finds of IPL 2024, as he showed his tremendous power-hitting ability while batting at different positions.
 In IPL 2025, his role will be to take on pacers from the start, which means his batting spot will not be fixed.